AraBlocks/ara-reward-protocol/README.md

 ```

 ## Examples
-Note: as ara-farming-protocol is not yet on npm, you may need to run the following command prior to running an example:
+Note: as ara-farming-protocol is not yet on npm, you may need to run the following commands prior to running an example:
 ```
+$ npm link
 $ npm link ara-farming-protocol
 ```